Drakulix/fireplace/README.md

 For easier start up a [session file](https://github.com/Drakulix/fireplace/blob/master/fireplace.desktop) is provided, just copy it to `/usr/share/wayland-sessions/` and fireplace to `/usr/bin/` and fireplace should be visible in your desktop manager.

+For running as a user process logind is required to optain the required permissions.
+Alternatively set the `suid` flag on the executable and fireplace will drop privileges after opening the required hardware devices.

 ## Configuration